ShafayetZim/ami_coding_pari_na/README.md

 -> Linux: python3 manage.py runserver

 That's it!
 You now have a web application. <br />
-Remember to run the server using python manage.py runserver and access the application at <br>
+Remember to run the server using 'python manage.py runserver' and access the application at <br>
 Register: http://localhost:8000/accounts/register/ <br />
 Login: http://localhost:8000/accounts/login/ <br />
 Search: http://localhost:8000/khoj_search/ <br /><br>